-A modern take on Myconian architecture, boutique hotel Branco Mykonos offers minimalist, bohemian-tinged style on one of the island’s best beaches.
-Running along the edge of Platis Gialos, the hotel is made up of a cluster of whitewashed cubes with earthy-toned interiors of pale wood and slate-grey stone, putting the aegean’s aquamarine waters center stage.
-Making the most of the island’s climate, the hotel has a large sea-facing terrace with a sunken pool and stylish restaurant, where modern Greek cuisine is served beneath a shady pergola.
-As if that weren’t enough encouragement to forget the world for while, there’s also a beach bar with a cocktail list drawn up by one of Athen’s best barmen, and a spa hut in which you can hear the waves lapping the shore.
+A modern take on traditional Myconian architecture, boutique hotel Branco Mykonos offers bohemian-tinged style on the edge of one of the island’s best beaches.
+Running along the edge of Platis Gialos, the hotel sits comfortably with its sandy surrounds, making use of natural materials in earthy tones.
+A whitewashed exterior gives way to rooms with pale-wood furnishings and slate-grey floors, drawing attention to the bright turquoise of the Aegean – which also plays backdrop to the pool and pergola-covered restaurant.
+If that isn't enough inducement to forget the world for a while, there’s also a beach bar serving cocktails created by one of Athens' best barmen and a spa hut in which you can hear the waves lapping the shore.

 Get this when you book through us: